apache/www-site/content/foundation/voting.md

 lies with the individual serving as release manager.
 The specifics of the process may vary from project to project, but the 'minimum quorum of three +1 votes' rule is universal.

+Note that there is no implicit +1 from the release manager, or from anyone in any ASF vote.
+Only explicit votes are valid.
+The release manager is encouraged to vote on releases, like any reviewer would do.

 ## Vetoes  {#Veto}